ceph/ceph/doc/mgr/rgw.rst

     }
   ]

-User can use the token to create and synchronize a secondary zones on another cluster with the master zone by using `ceph rgw zone create` command and proving the corresponding token.
+User can use the token to pull a realm to create secondary zone on a different cluster that syncs with the master zone on the primary cluster by using `ceph rgw zone create` command and providing the corresponding token.

 Following is an example of zone spec file: